Zahuczky/Zahuczkys-Aegisub-Scripts/autoclip/README.md

 * *AutoClip is released by Zahuczky and Akatsumekusa under [BSD 3-Clause License](LICENSE).*
 * *AutoClip uses Noto Sans Display Medium in the UI.
 Noto Sans Display is released by Google under [SIL OFL 1.1 License](ass_autoclip/assets/LICENSE.OFL.txt).*

-### Known bugs

-- AutoClip UI shows nested clips but nested clips don't work.

 ### TODO

+- ~~AutoClip UI shows nested clips but nested clips don't work.~~ I never remembered fixing this bug but it seems that it has fixed itself somehow?
+Available in 2.1.0.
 - Handle moving signs/tracking data for those
 - More sliders (probably a bunch of other VS filters to fine-tune the clip area)
 - ~~Simplifying the clips to curves and such.~~